 A journal can be a fruitful way to track life’s ups and downs.
 Positive CBT encourages monitoring the client’s strengths and the positive outcomes of life rather than focusing on the negatives.

-By capturing what went well, it is possible to identify and record the skills and talents for reuse in other areas of your life.
+By capturing what went well in a Daily Exceptions Journal, it is possible to identify and record the skills and talents for reuse in other areas of your life.

-Subsequently, walking through the journal during therapy reinforces successes, provides praise and encourages discussion of the problem overcome.
+Subsequently, walking through the journal during therapy reinforces successes, provides praise, and encourages discussion of the problems overcome.

 3 Printable Tools for Children

-Sensory awareness—paying attention to a specific sensory aspect of the body—can be a great way of teaching mindfulness to children.
+Sensory awareness involves paying attention to a specific sensory aspect of the body.
+It can be a great way to teach mindfulness to children.